Ya No Somos Ni Seremos

 "Ya No Somos Ni Seremos" (English: "Now We Aren't or Will Ever Be") is a song by Mexican musician Christian Nodal.
-Written by Nodal, Anthony López and Edgar Barrera, it was released on February 18, 2022 via Sony Music Latin as the second single from Nodal's second extended play, Forajido (2022).
-The track peaked at number one on the Hits of the World Mexico Songs chart and debuted at number eight on the Hot Latin Songs.
+Written by Nodal, Anthony López and Édgar Barrera, it was released on February 18, 2022 via Sony Music Latin as the second single from Nodal's second extended play, Forajido (2022).
+The track peaked at number one on the Hits of the World Mexico Songs chart and debuted at number eight on the Hot Latin Songs chart.

 Background

 Following the release of his third studio album, Ayayay!
 (2020), Christian Nodal and his parents were sued by his then-record label, Universal Music Latin Entertainment for accounts of fraud.
 He later announced on social media that he was dropping Universal Music Latin as his record label, stating, "Many fans are worried with what's happening with me and my career these past few days...
 I don't have a contract with Universal.
 Universal didn't want me to leave but I've given them five years of my work and I did what I was supposed to do.
 I worked hard giving my 100%".
 Nodal thereafter signed to Sony Music Latin, with "Ya No Somos Ni Seremos" being his first release via the label.